It is the policy of Amélie Housing to:

 Each state, territory and jurisdiction requires a specific approach to terminating a tenancy.

-In South Australia, the government sets out information on legal requirements for terminating a tenancy
+In South Australia, the government sets out information on breaching a lease and eviction, covering legal requirements for terminating a tenancy

 - Tenants breaching a lease agreement